Ankit-Gupta-1511/sound_to_tactile/README.md

 # Sound To Tactile

+This code is part of assignment for the course - Introduction to haptics (EEL7670) as part of MTech - AR/VR Programme by IIT Jodhpur under the guidance of Dr. Amit Bhardwaj.

+## Problem statement

+Wielding a stylus to explore the surface or texture of an object generates signals in two modalities Sound and Haptics.
+There are ample literature that shows that there is mapping between these two modalities.
+Here in this assignment we ask you (A)to find such a mapping and (B)evaluate its performance based on some measure.
+Formally,
+1. Develop an approach to create models that realize automatic cross modal signal generation, pertaining to certain exploratory procedures.
+2. Use ST-SIM measure defined in the paper(Vibrotactile Signal Compression Based on Sparse Linear Prediction and Human Tactile Sensitivity Function.) to gauge performance of your algorithm.

 ## Setting up the project

 To setup the project you just need to install and setup anaconda in your computer.
 This project is created in python-3.11.8.